Duo doesn't work with my phone anymore

 Visit this Apple Support link to learn how to enable iCloud Keychain.

 Passwords are becoming increasingly easy to compromise.
 They can be stolen, “phished”, guessed, and hacked.
-New technology and hacking techniques combined with the limited pool of passwords most people use for multiple accounts increases vulnerability.
+New technology and hacking techniques combined with the limited pool of passwords most people use for multiple accounts increase vulnerability.

 UCI supports a range of electronic devices including: